Young Investigator Grants

 Areas of the program

-• The grant is intended to support well-defined research activities within the group’s general research program.
-It is not intended for partial or supplementary project support or for purely clinical studies
+• The grant is intended to support well-defined research activities within the applicant’s general research program.
+It is not intended for partial or supplementary project support or for purely clinical studies.

 Duration, volume and location of funding